ismailSadouki/rie/Machine Learning/Machine Learning with PyTorch and Scikit-Learn/ch2 Training Simple Machine Learning Algorithms for Classification/2 Implementing a perceptron learning algorithm in Python.md

     def predict(self, X):
         return np.where(self.net_input(x)>=0.0,1,0)
 ```
-Using this perceptron implementation, we can now initialize new Perceptron objects with a given learning rate, eta (𝜂𝜂), and the number of epochs, n_iter (passes over the training dataset).
+Using this perceptron implementation, we can now initialize new Perceptron objects with a given learning rate, eta (𝜂), and the number of epochs, n_iter (passes over the training dataset).
 # Training a perceptron model on the Iris dataset
 Note that we will also only consider two flower classes, setosa and versicolor, from the Iris dataset for practical reasons—remember, the perceptron is a binary classifier.
 However, the perceptron algorithm can be extended to multi-class classification—for example, <mark>the one-versus-all (OvA)</mark> technique.
 ![](https://i.imgur.com/YxeeBAa.png)